RyanDuff613/CellularAutomata/project_notes.md

 - Any dead cell with exactly three live neighbors becomes a live cell, as if by reproduction.

 ## Questions
 - What does `npm run preview` do?
-When I run it, it looks like a server has been started at `http://127.0.0.1:4173/` but if I visit in the browser it says that now page was found there.
+When I run it, it looks like a server has been started at `http://127.0.0.1:4173/` but if I visit in the browser it says that no page was found there.